liss-h/single-gpu-passthrough/README.md

 > The fix is to install the AMD GPU drivers in the VM, once they are installed this behaviour stops.
 This means you should probably do the windows install
 > without GPU passthrough since everytime the installer forces a restart this bug apperears and requires a full machine reboot.

-### Primary monitor switches to Windows just fine but secondary stays black
+### Primary monitor switches to Windows just fine but secondary stays black (KVM switch used)
 > If you are using a KVM switch then it's possible that
 > if you press the switch button too slowly, the secondary GPU won't initialize properly, since it thinks there is no
 > display connected.
 So to solve that just press the switch button faster, like immediatly after